 Unidentified gunman shot and killed Christopher Iban Lozada, a radio broadcaster with the privately owned DBXF Prime Broadcasting Network news station in the southern Philippines, on October 24, 2017.

 The journalist was declared dead on the spot from multiple gunshot wounds to his chest, the reports said.
-His girlfriend, Honey Faith Indog, was wounded in the shoulder during the attack, and was treated for injuries at a local hospital, local news reports said.
+His girlfriend, Honey Faith Toyco, was wounded in the shoulder during the attack, and was treated for injuries at a local hospital, local news reports said.

 According to the reports, police recovered 7.62 and 5.56 millimeter cartridges from the crime scene.